 When you see a Psychotactics course sell out in less than an hour, there's something important you don't see

 You don't see the pre-sell in action.
-And yet if you were to read this article, you'll spot the fact that the Article Writing Course is coming back around June next year.
-You'll also get notifications of the fact that this extremely popular course is getting a big upgrade.
-It's Version 2.0 of the course with brand new notes, audio and assignments.
+And yet if you were to read this article, you'll spot the fact that the Article Writing Course is coming back around next year again.
 Bit by bit the information trickles out, with very few specifics until the date gets closer.

 Build up is critical for both products and services

 If you're a web designer, and you sit around waiting for something to happen, well, something might happen.
 But it's also likely that nothing might happen as well.
 That clients don't come rushing to you.
 If you're a copywriter, it's the same scenario.
 You're waiting and hoping, and hope is a pretty iffy strategy.

 When you look around you, the biggest names in the business don't play the game with iffiness in mind they pre-sell way in advance.